Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 **Delete:** Read-only

 ## <a name="enddate"></a>End Date
-The ad extension scheduled end date string formatted as *MM/DD/YYYY*.
+The feed item scheduled end date string formatted as *yyyy/mm/dd hh:mm:ss*.
+To default to midnight at the beginning of the day, you can omit the hh:mm:ss part.

+> [!NOTE]
+> This field is only applicable for ad customizer feeds.

 The end date is inclusive.
-For example, if you set this field to 12/31/2019, the ad extensions will stop being shown at 11:59 PM on 12/31/2019.
+For example, if you set this field to 2019/12/31 00:00:00, the feed item will stop being eligible at 12:00 AM on 12/31/2019.

 **Add:** Optional.
-If you do not specify an end date, the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you do not specify an end date, the feed item will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 The end date can be shortened or extended, as long as the start date is either null or occurs before the new end date.
 If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the end date and the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you set this field to *delete_value*, then you are effectively removing the end date and the feed item will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Delete:** Read-only

 ## <a name="id"></a>Id
 The system generated identifier of the feed.

-**Add:** Optional.
-You must either leave this field empty, or specify a negative identifier.
-A negative identifier set for the feed can then be referenced in the *Id* field of dependent record types such as [Feed Item](feed-item.md).
-This is recommended if you are adding new feeds and feed items in the same Bulk file.
-For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
+**Add:** Read-only
 **Update:** Read-only and Required
 **Delete:** Read-only and Required